-Dark psychology in social settings consists of the ensemble of strategies and techniques to manipulate people to do what’s good for the dark psychologist, but harmful for the victims
+Dark psychology in social settings consists of strategies and techniques to manipulate people to do what’s good for the dark psychologist, but harmful for the victims

-I think that not only we can differentiate between persuasion and manipulation, but that we must differentiate between the two.
+I think that not only we can differentiate between the psychology of persuasion and the psychology of manipulation, but that we must differentiate between the two.

-The difference between persuasion and manipulation is that persuasion does not necessarily harm the subject of persuasion or, at least, the persuader is not out to willingly arm the subject of his persuasion.
+The difference between persuasion and manipulation is that persuasion does not necessarily harm the target of persuasion or, at least, the persuader is not out to willingly harm the target of his persuasion.

-Manipulation instead entails a loss for the subject of manipulation.
+Manipulation instead entails a loss for the victim of manipulation.
 That loss can be financial, material, emotional, or loss in his personal power or freedom.